-- 1) Instructional Staff, who are hired in two academic year increments (although either may terminate the arrangement early) and who are paid in equal installments on regular paydays over an eleven (11) month period from on or about August 1 through July 31 of each year; - 2) Early Instructional Staff are Instructional Staff with less than three (3) years of independent classroom experience. - 3) Administrative and Operational Staff, who are hired without specific terms and who are paid in equal installments on regular paydays during and through the calendar year; and - 4) Trainees who are hired on a preliminary basis for a short-term, usually around sixty days.
+- 1. Instructional Staff, who are hired for two (2) year terms (although either may terminate the arrangement early), who work 11 months per year, and who are paid in equal installments on regular paydays over a twelve (12) month period from on or about July 16 through July 15 of each; - 2.
+Early Instructional Staff are Instructional Staff with less than three (3) years of independent classroom experience. - 3.
+Administrative and Operational Staff, who are hired without specific terms and who are paid in equal installments on regular paydays during and through the calendar year; and - 4.
+Trainees who are hired on a preliminary basis for a short-term, usually around sixty days.